-All senior staff will complete the WRAP training (Workshop to Raise Awareness of Prevent) or equivalent.
-In addition, all staff members including the governing body Safeguarding Lead, will complete an online training module 'Channel General Awareness'.
+The Headteacher acts as Prevent Lead for the school.
+All DSLs and DDSLs will complete Prevent Awareness and Prevent Referrals training via HM Government.
+In addition, all staff members including the Governing Body Safeguarding Lead, will complete an online training in Prevent Awareness.
 The Prevent Lead oversees key areas of responsibility as set out in the Prevent Duty Guidance for England and Wales.